LedgerProject/GeneCoop/Demonstrator/README.md

 ## Operations
 If these step were successful, you can access the Researcher interface at `http://127.0.0.1:8000/request` and the consent interface at `http://127.0.0.1:8000/consent`

-With the Researcher interface you can define a consent request; the first page also shows a list of existing requests.
+With the Researcher interface you can define a consent request; the first page also shows a list of existing requests (the db has been pre-populated to have some instances to show).

 After generating a request, you can generate a token.
 Ideally this token is sent by the researcher to the user, who is supposed to enter the token on the page at `http://127.0.0.1:8000/consent`.